Appenzell Railways: History

-The Appenzellerbahn and Santisbahn merged in 1947, retaining the Appenzellerbahn (AB) identity.
+The Appenzellerbahn and Säntisbahn merged in 1947, retaining the Appenzellerbahn (AB) identity.
 The St. Gallen–Gais–Appenzell-Bahn and Altstätten-Gais-Bahn merged in 1948, under the name St. Gallen–Gais–Appenzell–Altstätten-Bahn (SGA).

 The Appenzeller Bahnen company was formed in 1988, with the merger of the Appenzellerbahn and the St. Gallen–Gais–Appenzell–Altstätten-Bahn.
 In 2006, the Appenzeller Bahnen company merged with the Rorschach–Heiden-Bergbahn, the Rheineck–Walzenhausen-Bergbahn and the Trogenerbahn companies.
 In legal terms, this merger took the form of the Appenzeller Bahnen company acquiring the other companies.

 In 2021 the company merged with Frauenfeld-Wil-Bahn AG, owner of the Frauenfeld–Wil line.
 The two companies had shared operations for years.

 Operation

 Today, the company operates the following railway lines: